nkoorty/Ripple/README.md

 - FaceID is used to authenticate the transaction with turnkey used to generate a signer key.
 - Users can also shake their phone to activate authentication of settling expenses.
 - Payments are handled using the `Account.sol` contract and funds can be off-ramped into fiat to the user.
+- Friends activity data is displayed using function calls from the contracts the `Group.sol` and `Account.sol` contracts.

 # Technical Documentation